-Candidates must download and print the 2017 Application Form [95 KB PDF] to apply to the 2017 Fellowship Program.
+Candidates must download and print the 2018 Application Form PDF to apply to the 2018 Postdoctoral Research Fellowship & Career Development Award Program.
 They should work with their prospective mentor and grants officer to prepare the application in advance of the deadline to avoid errors and omissions.
-The 2017 application form and instructions are also available from the Foundation office.
+The 2018 application form and instructions are also available from the Foundation office.

 Notification to Candidates

-- The Foundation must receive the completed application and all reference letters before 3:00 pm (Pacific Time) on Monday, November 1, 2016.
-Please note the Foundation will not accept applications received after November 1, 2016 nor consider faxed or emailed applications.
-All Letters of Reference must be sent to email@example.com.
+- The Foundation must receive the completed application and all reference letters before 3:00 pm (Pacific Time) on Monday, November 6, 2017.
+Please note the Foundation will not accept applications received after the November 6, 2017 deadline nor consider faxed or emailed applications.
+All Letters of Reference must be sent to firstname.lastname@example.org.

 - The Foundation will notify candidates by email when their application is complete.

 - Competition for the A.P.
-Giannini Postdoctoral Research Fellowship Program is intense.
+Giannini Postdoctoral Research Fellowship & Career Development Award Program is intense.
 Less than ten percent of candidates who apply receive awards.
 The Foundation does not provide successful or unsuccessful candidates with critiques of their applications or their rankings in the review process.

 DO NOT STAPLE OR FOLD ANY DOCUMENTS

-The completed application consists of one copy of the documents listed below.
-Please type, using standard fonts no smaller than 11-point to prepare the application.
-Candidates are responsible to ensure the Foundation receives their completed application and all letters of reference by the November 1, 2016 deadline.
+The completed application consists of the three letters of reference and one copy of the eight documents listed below.
+Candidates are responsible to ensure the Foundation receives their three letters of reference and their mentor’s letter of recommendation by the November 6, 2017 deadline.

-- The 2017 Postdoctoral Research Fellowship Application Form
+- The 2018 Postdoctoral Research Fellowship & Career Development Award Application Form.

 Do not send copies of published articles, colored photographs or other visuals.